immanuelvatta/Python/checklist.md

 ```

 # Start of checklist
-- Create a folder for our new assignment
+- Create a folder for new project
 - go into that folder
 - create the virtual env with flask